fabiospampinato/template-alfred-workflow/readme.md

 # template-alfred-workflow

-A template for starting a new Alfred workflow quickly.
+A template for starting a new [Alfred](https://www.alfredapp.com) workflow quickly.

 ## Install

-Install the [`template`](https://github.com/fabiospampinato/template) CLI tool in your system.

-Install the template locally with:
+Install [`template`](https://github.com/fabiospampinato/template), then install this template with:

 ```sh
 template install fabiospampinato/template-alfred-workflow alfred-workflow